-12 Star Wars: Squadrons tips to help you master the game quickly
+Star Wars: Squadrons guide: 12 tips and tricks to help you master the game quickly

 Power Management is an essential skill

 Power management is the next big aspect of Star Wars: Squadrons to master after “how to fly around”.
 On an Xbox controller you can use the D-Pad to divert power to weapons (faster weapon recharging), engines (mobility and Boost) or in the case of certain ships, shields (faster shield recharging).
-You can also divert your shields to either the front or back of your ship by holding down the “X” button on your controller.
+You can also divert power to certain systems (depending on your ship) by holding down the “X” button on your controller.
+For some ships you can divert power to engines (to enable Boost) or weapons (to enable more powerful blasters); other ships are able to divert shields to the front or back.

-If you maximise power in a certain system (weapons/engines/shields) you’ll gain an overcharge bonus until a short time after you rebalance your power:

-- Overcharging weapons gives you a boost to damage which doesn’t deplete your regular laser charge;

 In the game settings you can also set the power management mode to “Advanced”, which allows you to change your power ratios by increments instead of just maximising or equalising across all systems.